 Quality parameters - CUSUM Charts (High quality Grades - HP+ and DU+)

 There is a step change in backwater solids on the 27/04/2021 (this is around the April shut)

 Significant work carried out around the shut is as follows; Change of Low vacuum box tops with lower angled foils

 cumulative sum of the cat ionic starch addition, shows a "reversed" shaped graph compared to quality cumulative sum graphs.
 This coroborates the Quality decline.
 HP+ grades are more challenging to achieve the quality specifications, cat ionic starch is the variable operators use to help achieve the quality.

 Steam flow to the Drying groups (excluding 25 bar line, and Starch kitchen) behaves in a similar pattern as Cat ionic starch/ quality.
-There are two trains of thoughts that could help to explain the shift in steam usage. firstly, it is believed that cat ionic starch addition to the paper reduces the drainage ability of the sheet. however the paper "The influence of starch on drainage and retention in paperboard mill systems" suggests that cat ionic starch addition around 1% (6-7Kg/T) improves Drainage, but with the addition of cpam (Polymer additive) there is a negative affect in vacuum drainage response.
-Flocculation with a polymeric additive (cpam) is associated with some air leakage through the sheet, this inhibits vacuum dewatering.
+There are two trains of thoughts that could help to explain the shift in steam usage. firstly, it is believed that cat ionic starch addition to the paper reduces the drainage ability of the sheet. however the published paper "The influence of starch on drainage and retention in paperboard mill systems" suggests that cat ionic starch addition around 1% (6-7Kg/T based on 42 T/hr production) improves Drainage. vacuum drainage response is negatively affected with the introduction of a polyacrylamide additive, in our case CPAM (cationic polyacrylamide).
+Floculation with a polymeric additive (cpam) is associated with some air leakage through the sheet, this inhibits vacuum de-watering.
 Simple put addition of cat ionic starch in combination with retention additives hinder vacuum de-watering resulting in higher couch moisture content.